googleinterns/step3-2020/README.md

 Our searching functionality helps make organizations more accessible to users.
 You can search by keyword or by category.

 #### Search by Keyword
-Simply type in a keyword or key phrase of your interest in the search box and hit enter or click the search icon.
+Simply type a keyword or key phrase of your interest in the search box and hit enter or click the search icon.
 It will then take you to the results page.
-You can search from any page of our website by clicking on the search icon on the top navigation bar.
+You can search from any page of our website by clicking on the search icon located in the top navigation bar.

 ![Alt Text](readme/search.gif)

 #### Search by Category
 Interested in a category of organizations?
 We got you!
-Powered by the [Google Cloud Natural Language](https://cloud.google.com/natural-language) Content classification, we have grouped organizations by their names and mission statements for your convenience.
+Powered by the [Google Cloud Natural Language](https://cloud.google.com/natural-language) Content Classification, we have grouped organizations by their names and mission statements for your convenience.
 Click on the arrow on the side navigation bar to explore the categories, and click on a category's text to see organizations in that category.

 ![Alt Text](readme/category.gif)